mdasberg/grunt-code-quality-report/README.md

 # grunt-code-quality-report

-> Grunt code quality reporter
+> Grunt plugin that reports on [Karma](https://github.com/karma-runner/karma) junit and coverage and [Jshint](http://www.jshint.com/) results as a code quality reporter.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`